kahi-framework/kahi-ui.nbn.dev/content/docs/interactables/numberinput.md

 > **DEPRECATED**: This property will be renamed `size` -> `sizing` in `v0.6.0`.

-You can change the size of the `NumberInput` via the `size` property.
+You can change the size of the `NumberInput` via the `sizing` property.

 ```svelte {title="NumberInput Sizing" mode="repl"}
 <script>